trbaxter/Old-Projects/Java/Intermediate/Battleship Game/Prepcode/BattleshipObject.md

 &nbsp; &nbsp; &nbsp; &nbsp;
 `SET` the local _result_ variable to "Miss!", assuming that the user's guess will miss.
 &nbsp; &nbsp; &nbsp; &nbsp;
-`REPEAT` with each of the DotComObjects in the _dotComsList_ array.
+`REPEAT` with each of the battleship objects in the _battleshipList_ array.
 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;
-`EVALUATE` the user's guess by calling the DotCom object's _checkYourself()_ method.
+`EVALUATE` the user's guess by calling the battleship object's _checkYourself()_ method.
 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;
-`SET` the result variable to "Hit!" or "DotCom destroyed!" when appropriate.
+`SET` the result variable to "Hit!" or "Battleship destroyed!" when appropriate.

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;
-`IF` the result is "DotCom destroyed!",
+`IF` the result is "Battleship destroyed!",
 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;
-`REMOVE` the DotCom from the _dotComsList_.
+`REMOVE` the battleship from the _battleshipList_.
 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;
 END IF